nilguncelik/nilguncelik.github.io/_posts/javascript/2014-11-05-flux-architecture.md

 	#### Dispatcher

-	- As an application grows, the dispatcher becomes more vital, as it can manage dependencies between stores by invoking the registered callbacks in a specific order.
-Stores can declaratively wait for other stores to finish updating, and then update themselves accordingly.
+	- The Dispatcher has the following primary API: dispatch(), register(), waitFor().
-	- The dispatcher is also able to manage dependencies between stores.
-This functionality is available through the Dispatcher's `waitFor()` method.
+	- The Dispatcher manage dependencies between stores by invoking the registered callbacks in a specific order.
+Stores can declaratively `waitFor()` other stores to finish updating, and then update themselves accordingly.
-	- The arguments for `waitFor()` are an array of dispatcher registry indexes, which we refer to here as each store's `dispatchToken`.
+	- The arguments for `waitFor()` are an array of dispatcher registry indexes, which is referred to as each store's `dispatchToken`.
 When `waitFor()` is encountered in a callback, it tells the Dispatcher to invoke the callbacks for the required stores.
 After these callbacks complete, the original callback can continue to execute.
 Thus the store that is invoking `waitFor()` can depend on the state of another store to inform how it should update its own state.
-	- There should be only one channel for all state changes: The Dispatcher.
-This makes debugging easy because it just requires a single `console.log` in the dispatcher to observe every single state change trigger.
+	- In a Flux app there should only be one **singleton** Dispatcher.
+All data flows through this central hub.
+Having a singleton Dispatcher allows it to manage all Stores.
+This becomes important when you need Store #1 update itself, and then have Store #2 update itself based on both the Action and on the state of Store #1.
+Flux assumes this situation is an eventuality in a large application.
+This also makes debugging easy because it just requires a single `console.log` in the dispatcher to observe every single state change trigger.

 - This structure allows us to reason easily about our application in a way that is reminiscent of functional reactive programming, or more specifically data-flow programming or flow-based programming, where data flows through the application in a single direction — there are no two-way bindings.
 Application state is maintained only in the stores, allowing the different parts of the application to remain highly decoupled.
 Where dependencies do occur between stores, they are kept in a strict hierarchy, with synchronous updates managed by the dispatcher.